-- 2.2.1.7 Bridge Span Configuration - Limited conceptual work has been performed for each site.
+2.2.1.7 Bridge Span Configuration

+- Limited conceptual work has been performed for each site.
 Attachment B/Hydrology includes a table of the minimum channel span lengths, the minimum bridge length, and the minimum skew angle (measured from a line perpendicular to the alignment centerline).
 The lengths take into consideration existing topography and the setback requirements below.
 Additional span length maybe necessary to meet freeboard and backwater requirements. - Interior bents are not allowed within the channel.
+Provide a minimum 5-foot setback from the top of the channel bank to the centerline of the pier (pile or column) on the overbanks for Low Volume Criteria sites if unable to utilize a single span for the bridge crossing.
+See figures 4 and 5 in HDB 2019-4.
+S-296 has no defined channel so no pier (pile or column) setback distances are required. - Provide a minimum 5-foot setback from the top of the channel bank to the centerline of any pile bents and 10 foot setbacks for pier substructures on the overbanks for full criteria sites.
+See figures 4 and 5 in HDB 2019-4 for details.

+2.2.1.8 Abutments

-Provide a minimum 5-foot setback from the top of the channel bank to the centerline of the pier (pile or column) on the overbanks for Low Volume Criteria sites.
-See figures 4 and 5 in HDB 2019-4. - Provide a minimum 10-foot setback from the top of the channel bank to the centerline of the pier (pile or column) on the overbanks for full criteria sites.
-See figures 4 and 5 in HDB 2019-4. - 2.2.1.8 Abutments - Construct in accordance with Exhibit 4b. - New abutment toes shall not exceed the limits of the existing toe (under the bridge including the corner transitions to the extent where they would infringe on the conveyance opening to exclude side slopes outside of hydraulic conveyance opening) and projection of the new abutment slope (2:1 ground line) shall not intersect any point on the channel bank or channel bottom (as defined by the existing ground line triple-profile on the bridge plans). - Provide a minimum 5 foot abutment toe setback from the top of the channel bank for Low Volume Criteria sites.
-S-296 Blackwell Mill Stream has no defined channel, so no setback distance will be required. - Provide a minimum 10 foot abutment toe setback from the top of the channel bank for full criteria sites. - To achieve setback criteria, a bench may be cut lower than the surveyed top-of-bank elevation, provided that the bench is cut higher than the ordinary-high-water elevation used for the environmental jurisdictional stream delineation.
+- Construct in accordance with Exhibit 4b. - New abutment toes shall not exceed the limits of the existing toe (under the bridge including the corner transitions to the extent where they would infringe on the conveyance opening to exclude side slopes outside of hydraulic conveyance opening) and projection of the new abutment slope (2:1 ground line) shall not intersect any point on the channel bank or channel bottom (as defined by the existing ground line triple-profile on the bridge plans).

+- Provide a minimum 5 foot abutment toe setback from the top of the channel bank for Low Volume Criteria sites.
+S-296 Blackwell Mill Stream has no defined channel, so no setback distance will be required.
+New abutment toes shall not exceed the limits of the existing abutment toe. - Provide a minimum 10 foot abutment toe setback from the top of the channel bank for full criteria sites. - To achieve setback criteria, a bench may be cut lower than the surveyed top-of-bank elevation, provided that the bench is cut higher than the ordinary-high-water elevation used for the environmental jurisdictional stream delineation.